zglueck/workshop-demo/sections/2/text.md

 All WorldWind shapes defined by geographic positions have an `altitudeMode` property that indicates the relationship of the positions' altitudes relative to the terrain, including GeographicText.
 There are three possible values:

-* `WorldWind.ABSOLUTE` - The altitude is treated as a distance relative to the surface of the ellipsoid
+* WorldWind.ABSOLUTE - The altitude is treated as a distance relative to the surface of the ellipsoid.
-* `WorldWind.RELATIVE_TO_GROUND` - The altitude is treated as a distance from the terrain at the position's latitude and longitude
+* WorldWind.RELATIVE_TO_GROUND - The altitude is treated as a distance from the terrain at the position's latitude and longitude.
-* `WorldWind.CLAMP_TO_GROUND` - The altitude is ignored and the position is treated as being on the terrain at its latitude and longitude
+* WorldWind.CLAMP_TO_GROUND - The altitude is ignored and the position is treated as being on the terrain at its latitude and longitude.

 Suppose we don't know the altitude for our text label, or we want the label to stay at a height relative to WorldWind's terrain.
 We can accomplish this by configuring GeographicText with a relative-to-ground altitude mode.